-Around 3000 BC, man became sedentary, and the Roque St Christophe is occupied uninterruptedly until the Middle Ages, having a capacity to house 1000 people.
+Around 3000 BC, man became sedentary, and the Roque St Christophe is occupied uninterruptedly until the Middle Ages, having the capacity to house 1000 people.
 In 1588 this place was destroyed, a victim of the Wars of Religion.

 St-Leon-sur-Vézere in Dordogne

 St-Léon-sur-Vézére is a small, super picturesque village that serves wonderfully prepared food typical from the Dordogne – Perigord.

 You have to visit without a doubt the Romanesque church of the 12th century on the banks of the Vézére River.
 It is listed as a Historical Monument and is the Jewel of Saint Leon.

 Hautefort Castle and Village